Telefonica/toolium/docs/page_objects.rst

 Page elements have an optional argument *webview*, a boolean that indicates if the page element is in a webview context (default value is False).
 Only apply to mobile tests, where we need to do a change to webview context to find an element, which is in a webview.
-This argument only will be used if the configuration property *automatic_context_selection* is True.
+This argument be used only if the configuration property *automatic_context_selection* is True.

-If only *webview* argument is True, then the default webview context change behaviour will apply.
-This behaviour depend of the mobile client:
+If *webview* argument is True but webview_context_selection_callback is not defined, then the default webview context change behaviour.
+This behaviour depends on the mobile client:

-- Android: First window handle of the appPackage webview context.
+- Android: The first window handle of the appPackage webview context will be selected.
-- iOS: Last webview context of the APP bundleID.
+- iOS: The last webview context of the APP bundleID will be selected.

-If this default behaviour is not valid for our app (for example has more than one webview context), we can use the following optional parameters:
+If this default behaviour is not valid for our app (for example has more than one webview context), we can use the following optional parameters to define a custom logic that is executed at runtime:

 - webview_context_selection_callback: Method provided to select the desired webview context if automatic_context_selection is enabled.
 Must return a tuple (context, window_handle) for android, and a context for ios.